 In this article, I will talk about six trends that I found to be the most important and that investors should look out for to navigate through the upcoming bull market more effectively.
 After reading this post, you should have a better overview of what is coming ahead.
 Let’s get started.

 Decentralized finance (DeFi) is becoming increasingly important after observing the challenges of our economy to deal with the COVID-19 pandemic.
 New financial applications based on blockchain technology receive the same attention as ICO projects did just a few years ago.

 Among them are popular new projects that are quickly climbing on the top of Coinmarketcap’s list.
 These include Compound, Band protocol, and Chainlink, which seems to be the preferred choice of new investors.
-Take a look at the following monthly chart to get a better idea of the growth that LINK experienced in the past few months:
+There might also be a potential gain to be made if you’re reviewing options for FXTM trade.

 Trend #2 – Crypto is no longer a “geek” thing

 If there is one thing the cryptocurrency space improved in during the past three years, it is the UX/UI of exchanges and wallets.
 In 2017, many non-techy investors found crypto investing a very difficult task to perform.
 From the creation of a wallet to the navigation of exchange platforms, most people quickly dropped the idea of investing since it didn’t fit in their field of expertise.

 Also interesting: How Do I Get Bitcoins and What Can I Buy with Them?